 4. Mattress and bedding quality

 The ideal sleep environment requires good bedding and a quality mattress because it can make it easier to fall asleep at night.
 You may struggle to find a comfortable position if the mattress is too soft or firm for your weight and preferred sleeping positions.
 The quality of the mattress should be consistent with your weight, or the mattress will be uncomfortable.
 Depending on what you find the most comfortable, you can choose between memory foam, latex, or spring mattresses.
 It's important to consider your sleeping position when choosing the right mattress because what works for side sleepers may not be the best for people sleeping on their backs.
+Check out some options on our Best Mattress 2023 page.

 You’ll also need to consider the type of sheets and pillows you sleep on since you can utilize these items as well to foster better sleep.
 Some people run hot at night and can benefit from cooling sheets while others may prefer extra-soft sheets to help them feel more relaxed and cozy.